Ericokim/gshop/README.md

 ```

 ## Inspiration
 I was heavily inspired by [Brad Traversy][bradtraversy].
-I highly suggest watch his Udemy videos.
+I highly suggest watching his Udemy videos.
 It made a big impact on the
 creation of this project.

 ## Contributors